urql-graphql/urql/docs/basics/document-caching.md

 This cache has a small trade-off!
 If we request a list of data and the API returns an empty list, the cache won't be able to see the `__typename` of said list and won't invalidate.

-Once you've encountered this problem you've likely hit the limits of the _Document Caching_ approach, and you may want to [switch to "Normalized Caching" instead.](../graphcache/normalized-caching.md)
+There are two ways to fix this issue, supplying `additionalTypenames` to the context of your query or [switch to "Normalized Caching" instead.](../graphcache/normalized-caching.md).